 As the Victorians used to say…“Horses sweat, men perspire and women glow.”
 I know that not to be true because I’ve had hormonal moments when my body was reacting like a horse, albeit a very feminine one!

-I didn’t realise there was a difference between anti-perspirants and deodorants but it’s obvious when I stoped to think about it.
+I didn’t realise there was a difference between anti-perspirants and deodorants but it’s obvious when I stoped to think; it’s all in the name.
 Antiperspirants prevent you from sweating or ‘glowing’ while deodorants do not, they simply eliminate odour.
-Until about ten years ago I only ever used antiperspirants then I was advised to stop - because of the ingredient aluminium (aluminium aids the prevention of sweating) and to try deodorants instead - by an Aunt who had been diagnosed with breast cancer**.
+Until about ten years ago I only ever used antiperspirants then I was advised to stop (because of the ingredient aluminium which aids the prevention of sweating) and to try deodorants instead – by an Aunt who had been diagnosed with breast cancer**.

-When I made the switch I was a little insecure but soon realised I had nothing to worry about; it did what it said on the packaging.
-I started using a crystal stick, even though I’ve never been keen on sticks or roll-on’s so I moved on to the Weleda citrus spray, (Weleda also have a loverly Sage and Wild Rose and a handy travel size) and only within the last two years have I ventured to try Neals Yard and Sukin.
-It’s a scary thing changing up and trying new deodorants, I need not have worried.
+When I made the switch I was a little insecure but soon realised I had nothing to worry about.
+I started using a crystal stick even though I’m not keen on sticks or roll-on’s then I moved on to the Weleda Citrus Spray, (Weleda also do a loverly Sage and Wild Rose and a handy travel size) and only within the last two years have I ventured to try Neals Yard and Sukin.
+It’s a scary thing changing and trying new deodorants, I need not have worried though.

 Sukin Natural Deodorant

 Green People Scent free Deodorant